 EXTENDED PLANNED ABSENCE: All absences, greater than one week, should be submitted in writing no later than 48 hours prior to your lesson day.
 Place written notes in mailbox in waiting room or mail to 237 Dawson Rd, Santa Rosa Beach, FL.
 No emails, No texting,

-HOLIDAYS: All Holiday cancellations are not subject to make-ups nor reschedules and are non-refundable.
-Public school system days off (including spring break) are not observed by the studio and are not refundable, not reschedulable, plan to attend your lesson.
+HOLIDAYS: All Holiday cancellations are non-refundable.
+Public school system days off (including spring break) are not observed by the studio and are not refundable.

 Books: Students usually need several new books per year.
 The cost of books is from $10 to $25.
 Books should be reimbursed no later than the next lesson or next monthly billing cycle.